balkin/kohana-scaffold/README.md

 ## Using

+- Place the module into the "modules" folder
+- Turn it on in the "bootstrap.php"
-- Place the module in the "modules" folder
+- Place the module «pagination» into the "modules" folder
-- Turn on the "bootstrap.php"
+- Turn it on in the "bootstrap.php" too
 - Enter the url "/scaffold/"
 - Click "List all models"
 - Enjoy